Bujnik/CGT-30-2048/README.md

 __________________________________________________________
 Task completed.
 My takeaways:
--> Practice with data structures (2d arrays, Stack)
+-> Practice with data structures (2d arrays, Stack) <br>
--> More practice with MVC pattern
+-> More practice with MVC pattern <br>
--> Practical use of Functional interface and method referencing -> Getting familiar with reading KeyEvents and connecting appropriate model methods to these -> A lot of practice with commenting code - there were several complex methods that would be difficult to understand for someone not familiar with the code
+-> Practical use of Functional interface and method referencing <br>
+-> Getting familiar with reading KeyEvents and connecting appropriate model methods to these <br>
+-> A lot of practice with commenting code - there were several complex methods that would be difficult to understand for someone not familiar with the code